benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 ## What differentiates this package?

-_Db Migrations with Multiverse Timetravel_ solves a specific problem that other packages do not address:
+_Db Migrations with Multiverse time_travel_ solves a specific problem that other packages do not address:

 During development, there will be multiple branches of your app code.
 And some branches may introduce changes to the database.
 At first this is fine, the app code will automatically run the up migration when you check out a feature branch with a change to the db and you can just work.